 Besides, in my packaging I am using a FSC type of paper and non-toxic inks.
 FSC (Forest Stewardship Council) is an international organization which promotes and certifies the responsible management of the world’s forest: for each tree you cut, you plant a new one.

-From 2021 I eliminate cellophane and by mid 2021 I am going to use a new type of box – one that can be reused for storing items instead of being trashed.
+I eliminated cellophane and I am using a new type of box which can be reused for storing items instead of being trashed.
 As alcohol is flammable, we need to protect the perfume bottle with suitable packaging, so let’s make it durable.

 The glass bottle is easily recyclable, and as per the raw materials, especially the natural ones, I chose to work with a supplier of raw materials who’s participating in a program ensuring application of guidelines for Company Responsibility, both in terms of sustainable development, and in terms of respect for human resources.
 These values are checked and verified not only internally but especially among the other suppliers from whom they source the materials all around the world.